kamalbuilds/CrossChainNTTDefi/README.md

 ## Account Abstraction & Authentication

-The MultiChain Lending and Borrowing Platform leverages Particle Network's Auth and Account Abstraction solution to provide a seamless user experience:
+The CrossChain Lending and Borrowing Platform leverages Particle Network's Auth and Account Abstraction solution to provide a seamless user experience:

 ### Particle Auth Integration
 - **Social Login Support**: Users can authenticate using email, Google, Apple, Twitter, and GitHub accounts